General Social Agents: External validity in pre-committed novel settings

 Notably, this does not rely on a large sample size of humans for any particular setting.
 The asymptotic variance in Proposition~\ref{prop:sample-valid} decomposes into two conceptually distinct parts.
 The first term, $\operatorname{Var}_{x\sim\pi}\bigl[\Lambda(x)\bigr]$, reflects heterogeneity in model performance across settings.
 The second term, $\mathbb{E}_{x\sim\pi}\bigl[\frac{1}{m_x}V_x\bigr]$, is sampling noise that arises because we estimate $\Lambda(x)$ with a finite number $m_x$ of human draws.
 As long as $m_x\ge 1$, this component is finite.
-Consequently, once at least one human observation is obtained per setting, the precision of $\bar\Lambda_S$ is governed primarily by $n$ because each setting contributes only a single observation $\hat\Lambda_s$.
-This also means there is no within-cluster correlation left to adjust for, so the usual sample variance across settings already yields valid standard errors without needing to adjust for clustering.
-As such, standard $z$-tests or Wald confidence intervals follow immediately when estimating equation~\ref{eq:sample-avg-ratio} using the sample variance: $\hat{\sigma}^{2}\;=\;\frac{1}{n-1}\sum_{s\in S}\!\bigl(\hat{\Lambda}_{s}-\bar{\Lambda}_{S}\bigr)^{2}$ as input for standard error calculations.
+Consequently, once a few human observations are obtained per setting, the precision of $\bar\Lambda_S$ is governed primarily by $n$ because each setting contributes only a single observation $\hat\Lambda_s$.
+This also means there is no within-cluster correlation left to adjust for, so the standard sample variance estimator ($\hat{\sigma}^{2}\;=\;\frac{1}{n-1}\sum_{s\in S}\!\bigl(\hat{\Lambda}_{s}-\bar{\Lambda}_{S}\bigr)^{2}$) across settings already yields valid standard errors without needing to adjust for clustering.
+As such, standard $z$-tests or Wald confidence intervals follow immediately when estimating if $\bar\Lambda_S$ is significantly different from zero.

 Crucially, this construction imposes \emph{no assumption} that all settings share a single data-generating process.
-The settings can be an arbitrarily eclectic mixture---public-goods games, dictator games, or entirely unrelated tasks.
+The settings can be an arbitrarily eclectic mixture---public goods games, dictator games, or entirely unrelated tasks.
 Inference remains valid even when the model's performance differs sharply across sub-domains; the variability of estimates widens (or narrows) in proportion to the observed heterogeneity.